HanqiLouis/GFET-Characterization/README.md

 ## 📁 Data Preparation

 ### Where to store files:
-- **Option 1**: Upload files directly within Colab when prompted (not recommanded for large amount of data)
+- **Option 1**: Create a folder within the Colab environment and upload the files directly.
+Be careful that the files will be lost when the session is closed.
 - **Option 2 (Recommanded)**: Store your files in a folder on Google Drive.
 Then mount your Drive and navigate to the correct folder.
-It can also be a shared folder if your are working with multiple collaborators
+It can also be a shared folder if your are working with multiple collaborators.

 To mount Google Drive in Colab, run the first cell of the Notebook and allow Colab to connect to your personal Drive: